17 Surprising Habits That Increase Your Risk of a Stroke

 Indulging in too many salty snacks can raise your blood pressure to unhealthy levels and increase your risk of having a stroke.
 That's because high blood pressure can damage and weaken your brain's blood vessels, causing them to narrow, rupture, or leak.
 It can also cause blood clots to form in the arteries leading to the brain, which can block blood flow and potentially cause a stroke, according to the Mayo Clinic.

-In addition to notoriously high-sodium foods, you'll also want to avoid sneakier salty foods canned soups and vegetables and bread.
+In addition to notoriously high-sodium foods, you'll also want to avoid sneakier culprits like canned soups and vegetables and bread.
 When in doubt, check the label.
 Try to stay under 2,300 milligrams of sodium per day (and move toward an ideal limit of no more than 1,500 milligrams), according to the American Heart Association.

 If a sugary cereal or a pile of pancakes is your breakfast of choice, you could be increasing your chances of suffering from an ischemic stroke—which is caused by a blood clot or plaque that blocks blood vessels in the brain.

 A 2017 study published in the journal Stroke found that people who regularly started their day with whole grain cold breakfast cereal or total bran were significantly less likely to suffer from an ischemic stroke in their lifetime than those who didn't.
 And for ways to spot a stroke, watch out for these 7 Warning Signs of a Stroke Hiding in Plain Sight.

 Drinking too much alcohol

 Drinking alcohol can lower your risk of having a stroke—but only to a point.
 A 2019 study published in the British medical journal, The Lancet, found that men who reported having fewer than two drinks a day had a lower risk of stroke than non-drinkers (and, more specifically, ex-drinkers).